gp2112/arduino-rs232/README.md

 ## Compiling and Upload

 If you use Arduino's IDE, you can just open the project on it aaand run!

 If you prefer to use some other IDE or Text Editor, you have this power too!

-### Without Arduino's IDE on Linux
+## If your system is not recognizing Arduino (Linux):

 1. Add your user to UUCP group (you may use sudo for this)
 ```bash
 usermod -aG uucp YOUR-USER
 ```
-- Restart or logout/login your system
+- Restart your system

 2. Check if *cdc_acm* module is already activated in your system: